 - Packable, down blankets that have come in handy more times than I can count

-Making your Car Smell Nice
+Making your Car Smell Nice is Extremely Important

-Your car can be the cleanest car in the world, but if it stinks, nobody will notice how clean it is.
-Smell is so important!
-That’s why I make an extra special effort to make sure that my car smells nice and fresh.
 There are so many different kinds of car fresheners on the market today but I feel like I have tried most of them!

-Buy Short Containers for Under the Seats
+Buy Short Containers to Organize Under the Car Seats

 Here are some other ideas of things you could store under the seat in your car: